satishpatil2k13/Horton_Works-Hadoop-Tutorials/Sandbox/T16_Searching with Solr.md

 ###Overview
-In  this tutorial we will walk through how to run Solr in Hadoop with the index (solr data files) stored on HDFS and using a map reduce jobs to index files.
+In  this tutorial we will walk through how use Apache Solr with Hadoop to index data stored on HDFS.
 It’s not meant as a general introduction to Solr.
-(I highly recommend the book Solr in Action for further details on pure Solr.)
-So this here basically is a “Hello World” for Solr on HDP.
-After working through this tutorial you will have Solr running on your sandbox.
-You will also have a solrconfig and schema easily adaptable to your own use cases and you will know how to use Hadoop to index files.
-From here you can then start extending this to fit it your own needs.
-When you have Sandbox running it should take you no more than 30 mins.
+(I highly recommend the book Solr in Action for further details on pure Solr.).

+After working through this tutorial you will have Solr running on your Hortonworks Sandbox.
+You will also have a solrconfig and a schema which you can easily adapt to your own use cases.
+Also you will learn how to use Hadoop MapReduce to index files.

 ###Prerequisites